 Treating HAIs is the same as treating any other type of infection, with the appropriate antibiotics.
 But treatment can be more difficult because of pre-existing conditions and because some of the bacteria causing these infections are becoming antibiotic resistant.

-The focus on HAIs is now on prevention and in most cases, prevention is very basic: proper hand washing and good environmental hygiene.
+The focus on healthcare-acquired infections is now on prevention.
+In most cases, prevention is very basic: proper hand washing and good environmental hygiene.

 - All people who enter a patient’s room or touch a patient must wash their hands before and after, even if they wear gloves.

-- Patient rooms, as well as common rooms and facilities must be properly cleaned on a regular basis.
+- Patient rooms, as well as common rooms and facilities need proper cleaning on a regular basis.

-- Medical equipment must be properly washed and sterilized (when appropriate).
+- Medical equipment also need proper washing and sterilization (when appropriate).

-- Invasive procedures should be limited as much as possible and for as short a period of time as possible.
+- Limit, as much as possible, invasive procedures for as short a period of time as possible.